I love my pet Greek tortoise and am always looking for ways to take care of him in the best possible way and share my knowledge with others.

 Greek tortoises love their personal spaces and hidey-holes, so you will often find them digging and burrowing in shaded areas or corners of their enclosure.
 Having fine substrates will make it perfect for them to live as nature intended.

 Food and Water

-Greek tortoises are herbivores so enjoy leafy vegetables such as:
+Greek tortoises are herbivores, so they enjoy leafy vegetables such as:

 - Dandelion greens

 All the above in thinly shredded pieces would make up a good diet.
-A low easy to access should always be available in the enclosure, for the tortoise to walk into to drink or defecate when needed.
-The water will need to be changed daily. water dish
+A low, easy-to-access water dish should always be available in the enclosure for the tortoise to walk into to drink or defecate when needed.
+The water will need to be changed daily.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Mitchelle Peter (author) from Dubai, U.A.E on April 15, 2020: